Programs

 Research Areas

-Our expertise and independently built infrastructure will yield future efficiencies, enabling the sustainable development of innovative one-time therapies for other difficult-to-treat pediatric CNS disorders beyond Dravet syndrome.
-Our novel approach also holds promise to treat liver, metabolic and cardiovascular diseases.
+Our expertise and independently built infrastructure will yield future efficiencies, enabling the sustainable development of innovative one-time therapies for difficult-to-treat neurological disorders beyond Dravet syndrome.

 Publications & Presentations